Thebuilderekes/django-learns/notes.md

 ## Debugging

 Code can be debugged using the built in debugger that comes with Django.
-This will make it easy for you to tell when the error is coming from the fetching of data or from your template.
+This will make it easy for you to tell where the error is coming from the fetching of data or from your template.

 ## static files